LeanCat: A Benchmark Suite for Formal Category Theory in Lean (Part I: 1-Categories): LeanCat Benchmark Design

 \paragraph{Scope and difficulty.} Overall, LeanCat is \emph{broad} in its topical coverage across category theory, and \emph{deep} in the sense that even short-looking theorems can require layered abstractions and careful use of reusable interfaces, mirroring how mathematicians work inside large formal libraries.

-\paragraph{Formalization standards.} All benchmark files follow strict, uniform conventions: (i) each Lean file contains exactly one \lstinline`sorry` after the final theorem; (ii) the natural-language problem description (in \LaTeX{}) is included as a comment immediately preceding the formal statement; (iii) universe levels are explicitly fixed to avoid ambiguity and instability that are common in category-theory developments.
+\paragraph{Formalization standards.} All benchmark files follow strict, uniform conventions: (i) each Lean file is strictly self-contained, relying solely on Mathlib and explicitly including any definitions or lemmas required by the theorem statement; (ii) the natural-language problem description is stored in a companion Markdown file (supporting \LaTeX{}), designed to be injected into the Lean code as a comment during the evaluation phase.